Veterans Certification Process

 The school certifying official (SCO) releases an email to notify VA students that initial enrollment certifications will be submitted 45 days before the start of the academic term.
 At this time, students may ask any questions or request to not be certified.
 Submitting the initial enrollment certification 45 days prior to the start of the semester ensures that students' first monthly stipend will be issued on time.

-For students under Ch 33 Post 9/11 GI Bill/Yellow Ribbon, this is the first of two certifications.
-The first certification reports a student's enrollment for his/her monthly stipend.
+For students under Ch 33 Post 9/11 GI Bill®/Yellow Ribbon, this is the first of two certifications.
+The first certification reports a student's enrollment for their monthly stipend.
 The second certification reports tuition and mandatory student fees (and Yellow Ribbon funding if applicable) after Phase II registration ends.

 The Bursar's Office places a deferral on each Ch 33 student's account for the amount expected from the VA.
 This deferral prevents the assessment of late fees or schedule cancellation due to the pending tuition/fee balance.
 Students should make plans to pay whatever balance is not covered by Ch 33 (housing, parking, meal plan, etc.) by the regular payment deadlines.